-It is very important that you notice that if you do a ratio of number of liters of water to number of lemons in the first fractions, you have to do the same ratio in the second fraction before you set them equal.
-On the other hand, if you do a ratio of number of lemons to number of liters of water in the first fraction, you have to do the same ratio for the second fraction.
+It is very important to notice that if the ratio on the left is a ratio of number of liters of water to number of lemons, you have to do the same ratio on the right before you set them equal.

 Let us solve the second proportion.
 I already showed you how to solve a proportion.
 If you do not remember, go to solving proportions

 Cross product is usually used to solve proportion word problems.
 If you do a cross product, you will get:

 4 × x = 24.
 Since 4 × 6 = 24, x = 6

 6 liters should be mixed with 8 lemons